mikeonslow/elm-workshop/part5/README.md

   initialModel : String -> Model
   initialModel url =
   ```
-- Updated the `portfolio` field to use the longform record definition instead of the type constructor shortcut we implemented
-in part 3
 - We're setting `apiUrl` based on the `url` passed into `initialModel`

 Next, let's add a new section above the `main` function: